 For dhcpd, make sure that the clients DHCP requests are correctly forwarded (IP Helpers in the remote routers) to the PacketFence server.
-Then make sure you followed the instructions in the DHCP and DNS Server Configuration (networks.conf) for your locally accessible network.

 If we consider the network architecture illustrated in the above schema, conf/pf.conf will include the local registration and isolation interfaces only.